prevue-land/weeklyovervue.com/blog/articles/vue3-boardgame-tic-tac-toe.md

 ## Project configuration

-Now, begin by cloning the *Blank Canvas* template into a `tic-tac-toe` folder (feel free to choose any other name if you want) and installing all the dependencies, while also removing Pinia:
+Begin by cloning the *Blank Canvas* template into a `tic-tac-toe` folder (feel free to choose any other name if you want) and installing all the dependencies, while also removing Pinia:

 ```shell
 $ git clone https://github.com/weekly-overvue/blank-canvas.git tic-tac-toe